Things You Should Know

 All students are required to carry health insurance for the duration of their programs.
 UCLA Arthur Ashe Health Center offers affordable health coverage to graduate students.
 This graduate student health insurance plan (GSHIP) includes dental coverage.
 Students pay for GSHIP each quarter through student fees, unless they choose to waive it.
 For information about GSHIP visit their website.

 It is important that students have access to adequate transportation, particularly for traveling to clinical sites.
 Depending on where they live, some students may find it convenient to take one of the local bus routes to campus.
 Students wishing to purchase permits to park on campus should plan to apply early, usually before the end of July prior to the start of classes.
 For bus routes to campus and information about parking permits, see the UCLA Transportation website.

-Clinical rotations for MECN students begin in the first spring quarter.
+Clinical rotations for MECN students begin in the first winter quarter.
 Students are assigned to do their clinical experiences with one of our clinical partners each quarter.
 In addition, students will be required to participate in tours to various county facilities during their course in public health.
 It is important that students have access to adequate transportation.
-Days and times of clinical rotations are determined by our clinical partners, and these days and times may include Saturdays and evenings.
+Days and times of clinical rotations are determined by our clinical partners, and these days and times may include weekends and evenings.

 School of Nursing Identification Badges

 All entering MECN students will be asked to submit an application for a School of Nursing identification and security badge.
 These badges will serve as hospital identification and take the place of the Bruincard, the UCLA student identification/library/campus debit card.

 A comprehensive examination is required for all students completing a master's degree and is given in written form during the final Spring Quarter.
 Students are eligible to take the examination once they are advanced to candidacy and may repeat it twice.
 Retakes are offered only during Summer and Fall Quarters.
 Students must complete all requirements for the master's degree within one calendar year after advancement to candidacy.